Bichon Frise grooming is a regular task for Bichon owners, and it is important to start working with your dog when she is still a puppy.

 - Eye care – Eyes are so important to your Bichon Frise.
 A few simple steps can help keep your dog’s eyes healthy.

 - Ear care – When you take a few minutes to care for your dog’s ears, you can prevent painful and irritating ear infections.
+You can learn how to clean your dog’s ears here.

 Have you decided which hair cut to use for your Bichon?
 A formal Bichon Frise haircut takes a lot more time and is more time consuming than a puppy cut.